 Although masks of protection level FFP1 are still better than surgical masks, they do not offer the desired protection against viruses.
 They are intended for carpenters, for example, who work at band saws with vacuum-extraction systems.
 Builders may wear them to catch the coarser dust that vacuum cleaners are unable to.
 Bricklayers can put them on before mixing cement with trowels, kicking up some dust.

 FFP2 masks (equivalent to other international standards known as N95, KN95 and P2 masks) are becoming more and more prevalent for elder-care and nursing homes.
+Germany required them during the 2021 third wave in busses, trains and supermarkets.
 They provide a certain level of protection against viruses for the wearer, but should not be used when in contact with highly infectious patients.